 I’ve been hinting at this difference for a while now: the NRR includes Upgrades, Upsells, Cross-sales, and any other additional purchase made by an existing customer.
-The GRR does not include these; it only focuses on the MRR, churn, and cancellations.
+The GRR does not include these; it only focuses on the MRR, revenue churn, and cancellations.

 What would happen if you used one metric and completely ignored the other?
 If you only focus on the NRR, you’ll care more about making big sales and upgrades to large-scale customers, since these sales will compensate for your smaller customer losses.
-However, this will result in an unsustainable customer base solely dependant on big customers.
+However, this will result in an unsustainable customer base solely dependent on big customers.
 On the other hand, if you only focus on your GRR, you put the same amount of effort into extremely valuable and less valuable customers, which is also ineffective.
 So, as always, balance is key.

 What is a good Net Revenue Retention Rate for SaaS?

-For Enterprise-level SaaS companies, the median NRR rate is 100%, meaning that the typical monthly recurring revenue stays constant after a month due to compensations made from upgrades, upsells, etc. For SaaS brands targeting small to medium businesses (SMB) or very small businesses (VSB) the median falls to nearly 95%.
+For Enterprise-level SaaS companies, the median NRR rate is 100%, meaning that the typical monthly recurring revenue stays constant after a month due to compensations made from upgrades, upsells, etc. For SaaS brands targeting small to medium businesses (SMB) or very small businesses (VSB), the median falls to nearly 95%.

 So, if you’re in Enterprise SaaS, a good NRR rate would be anything in the upper quartile (between 100% and 110%.)
 Generally, SaaS companies have a median NRR near 100%, so aim for this number.

 What if your NRR is less than 100%?
 The probable reasons are:

 - Not following a good customer marketing strategy,

 - Not using a good churn optimization tool like Hockeystack,

 - Missing cross-selling and up-selling opportunities.